 I bring a diverse cybersecurity background spanning various cyber domains.
 Prior to joining Microsoft, I have been fortunate to lead multiple global scale cyber initiatives in Big 4 cybersecurity consulting.
 Aside from my obsession with cybersecurity, I have a tremendous passion for storytelling and distilling complex, ambiguous tech problems into easy-to-understand concepts.

 I give back to the security community by serving on the ISACA Puget Sound Chapter Board of Directors, the EC Council's Certified Ethical Hacker Board and the GIAC Advisory Board.
 I hold multiple leading cybersecurity certifications and I am currently enrolled in the SANS Technology Institute Masters of Science in InfoSec Engineering program.

 I am originally from Bulgaria.
 I haven't always been into technology.
-In fact, I'd probably laugh if 10 years ago someone told me that I'd end up with a career in tech (that I love!).
+In fact, I'd probably laugh if ~12 years ago someone told me that I'd end up with a career in cybersecurity (that I love!).
 Growing up in Bulgaria, tech subjects weren't part of the school curriculum, nor did I have any mentors or female examples in technology I could emulate.
 I had to stumble upon my love for tech merely on accident, while pursuing a Marketing degree.
 I believe that we can do a better job as a society to address the elephant in the room by driving closure of the gender gap in the technology fields.
-This is why I recently co-founded Bulgarian Women in Tech
+This is why in 2019 I co-founded Women in Tech Global

 , an organization that aims to support and grow women seeking to pursue a career in tech.

-My journey is far from perfect and I hope to inspire other women that you don't necessarily follow a cookie-cutter life path to achieve your goals.
-Being different is not only ok, it's the way to go.
+My journey is far from perfect, and I hope to inspire other women that you don't necessarily follow a cookie-cutter life path to achieve your goals.
+Being different is not only ok, but also the way to go.